Rock Island II Site: Main Potawatomi occupation (c. 1670-1730 A.D.)

-Ottawa occupation (c.
+Odawa occupation (c.
 1760-1770 A.D.)

 The cemetery dates to this occupation.
 By this date, the Native Americans had almost completely ceased to make the native pottery, but there is at least one vessel of Bell site type II pottery present.

 Significance

 Excavations at the Rock Island II site have made some important contributions to archaeology in the Great Lakes region.
 It revealed the location of the famous “Island of the Pouteouatamis” described by early French explorers.
 It identified for the first time the material culture of the Potawatomi, in the form of Bell type II pottery.
-It also demonstrates for the first time archaeological evidence of the transition of the Petun and Huron tribes into the Wyandot tribe.
+It also demonstrates for the first time archaeological evidence of the amalgamation of the Petun and Huron peoples into the Wyandot.
 Finally, it helped demonstrate the persistence of certain Late Prehistoric pottery types, such as Madison Ware and Orr Phase Oneota, into the Early Historic period.

 In 2020, a nomination was submitted for the site to be designated as a National Historic Landmark.